Do you know why a 1-year study in Ireland for Indian students is sought after heavily these days?

-Compared to the costs of studying in the USA, UK and Australia, an MS degree in Ireland costs less.
+Compared to studying in the USA, UK, and Australia, an MS degree in Ireland costs less.

-Consultancies do love adhering to “get rich overnight schemes” by giving Indian students the aforementioned options to study Ireland.
+Consultancies do love adhering to “get rich overnight schemes” by giving Indian students the aforementioned options to study in Ireland.
 However, we do not do that here.